SuperSpacer54376/Macnify-Windows/README.md

 ### 8. Configure Text Display
 To display colored text rather than monochrome, disable the toggle next to **Monochrome theme**.

-# macOS File Explorer for Windows
+# 4. macOS File Explorer for Windows

-A comprehensive guide to transform Windows File Explorer with a macOS-inspired interface.

-## Prerequisites

-- Windows 10/11
-- Administrator privileges
-- Macnify-Windows package

 ## Installation Steps